 Academic Leadership Award

-On an annual basis, Carnegie Corporation of New York chooses exceptional leaders of American higher education to receive the foundation's Academic Leadership Award, which recognizes individuals who have demonstrated outstanding leadership in the realms of curricular innovation, reform of K-12 education and the promotion of strong links between their institution and their local communities.
+Every two years, Carnegie Corporation of New York chooses exceptional presidents of U.S. colleges and universities to receive the Academic Leadership Award.
+Established by the Corporation in 2005, the award recognizes individuals who, in addition to fulfilling their administrative and managerial roles with dedication and creativity, have demonstrated vision and an outstanding commitment to excellence and equity in undergraduate education, the liberal arts, curricular innovation, reform of K-12 education, international engagement, and the promotion of strong links between their institutions and their local communities.

 Each honoree’s institution receives a grant of $500,000 to be used toward the winner’s academic initiatives.
-The Academic Leadership Award was established in recognition of Andrew Carnegie’s vision that education, knowledge and its diffusion are fundamental tools for strengthening the bonds of our society and democracy.
+The Academic Leadership Award was established in recognition of Andrew Carnegie’s vision that education and the diffusion of knowledge are fundamental tools for strengthening the bonds of our society and democracy.